Chapter 17 : The Art of Hanging Over

 After a few more revolutions of the strobe-light chandelier, the scrawny boy pushed himself off the sofa.
 "You can come sit with us, you know."
-He gestured toward Fred and James, who were chatting on the rug.
+He gestured toward Fred and James chatting on the rug.

 There were multiple ways Scorpius imagined responding to Albus' offer, but in the end, he didn't respond at all and wordlessly followed Albus to the fireside.

-The area required some finesse to get through the packed crowd without spilling any drinks.
+The crowded area required some finesse to get through without spilling any drinks.
 They had the fortune of catching the conga line, which had become the unofficial method of transport around the room.